jdrsn/slate/source/index.html.md

 ### Read object

-The HTTP endpoint `/r/<app>/<array>` allows you to read objects that are stored in an array.
+The HTTP endpoint `/r/:app/:array` allows you to read objects that are stored in an array.
 In the node client library, the `read` method is used for that.

-Through the endpoints ending with `<array>`, all objects in this array are retrieved.
+Through the endpoints ending with `:array`, all objects in this array are retrieved.

 > <a href="https://qi.do/r/test/prod" target="_blank">qi.do/r/test/prod </a>